thewtex/thesis/introduction/background_and_significance.rst

 would stimulate a necrotic response that catabolizes the extracellular matrix, leading to further mechanical weakness at the site [Sirico2009,Lendon1993,Arroyo1999,Dhume2003,Ho2002,Lee1998,Lendon1991]_.
-This is supported by a recent study comparing gene expression in calcific areas, often associated with stability, to non-calcific areas.
+This is supported by a recent study comparing gene expression in calcified areas, often associated with stability, when compared to non-calcified areas.
 It was found that gene expression of factors that promote interleukin 8 and monocyte chemoattractant protein 1, associated with inflammation and thereby vulnerability, were higher in non-calcified areas [Wahlgren2009]_.
 Lee et al.